pryv/poc-integration-thryve/README.md

 - Is there a list of DataSources or DataSource/EventTypes that are not covered by EventTrigger?
 This will make it easier to implement instead of having some "discovery method".

-2. Fact: New measures can be "inserted" at any moment between (in a time scope) measures that have already been fetched by the bridge.
+2. Fact: New measures can be "inserted" at any moment between (in a time scope) measures that have already been fetched by the service.
 There is no synchronization mechanism on Thryve, this means that the only way to detect if a measure has already been synchronized is to look for existing identical measure (type, time, streamId).
 This also applies to modification of measure.

-In the scope of this implementation in would mean that the Bridge should have access to all previously fetched measure at every moment.
-As this is not possible for compliance and technical reasons, we have to limit the synchronization capabilities of the Bridge.
+In the scope of this implementation in would mean that the service should have access to all previously fetched measure at every moment.
+As this is not possible for compliance and technical reasons, we have to limit the synchronization capabilities of the service.

 If Thryve in the future implements some synchronization capabilities such as: